axch/adaptive-plot/README.md

 (plot f xlow xhigh)
 - Draw the function in a Scheme window.
 Return the plot object and set last-plot.
-- TODO control the size of the Scheme window, or come up with really good defaults
+- Control the size of the Scheme window with *scheme-plot-window-x-res*, *scheme-plot-window-y-res*

 (gnuplot f xlow xhigh)
 - Draw the function in a fresh gnuplot window.
 Set last-plot and